SenorCornflake/.dots/README.md

 # Extra
 I (currentlyy) use the base16 themes which I have installed for neovim, vscode and termite.
 I also added some Xresources variables for polybar, rofi and dunst for centralized configuration.
 Now I just go into my Xresources file and include whatever theme I want for the day.
 Linux is amazing.

-For rofi, termite, neovim and dunst I created scripts that changes placeholders to the colors which the xresources file has enabled that runs when bspwm starts or restarts and so far it's been working quite well.
+For rofi, termite, neovim and dunst I created scripts that changes placeholders in the config file to the colors which the xresources file has enabled.
+I made these scripts in python because I suck at bash scripting.
+And it works, so who cares?